-Hemophilia is caused by a lack of clotting factor VIII or IX in the blood.
+Hemophilia is caused by the lack of clotting factor VIII or IX in the blood.
 In most cases, hemophilia is passed down through families (inherited).
 Most of the time, it is passed to male children.

 The main symptom of hemophilia is bleeding.
-Mild cases may not be detected until until later in life, after excessive bleeding following surgery or an injury.
+Mild cases may not be detected until later in life, after excessive bleeding following surgery or an injury.

 In the worst cases, bleeding occurs for no reason.
 Internal bleeding may occur anywhere and bleeding into joints is common.

-Most often, hemophilia is diagnosed after a person has an abnormal bleeding episode Tests can also be diagnosed by a blood test done to detect the problem when other family members have the condition.
+Most often, hemophilia is diagnosed after a person has an abnormal bleeding episode.
+It can also be diagnosed by a blood test done to detect the problem, if other family members have the condition.

 The most common treatment is to replace the missing clotting factor in the blood through a vein (intravenous infusions).

 Joining a support group where members share common issues can relieve the stress of a chronic disease.

-Many people with hemophilia are able to do most normal activities.
-However, some people have major bleeding events, The most common of these is bleeding into the spaces around the joints.
+Most people with hemophilia are able to do normal activities.
+But some people have bleeding into the joints, which may limit their activity.

-A small number of people with hemophilia may die from severe bleeding.
+A small number of people with hemophilia may die of severe bleeding.

 - Last reviewed on 2/1/2017